 The Character Lover is identified through his or her fixation on a particular character appearing within the story rather than the story itself, which they then take to extremes.
 They often come in one of two variants:A fan whose mania revolves around a character or a few specific characters more than the work as a whole.

 - Insane Avatar: A fan who associates themselves with a single character and hates any who criticize that character.
 This fan will idolize, nay, see themselves as a character from something they love.
-Everything associated with said character is something they'd do or should be doing.
-Everyone who has a slightly different opinion other than that the character in question is "awesome" is wrong.
-"Those people cannot understand why 'Character X' does those things!
+Everything associated with said character is something they would or should do.
+Everyone who has a slightly different opinion other than that the character in question is ‘awesome’ is wrong.
+‘Those people cannot understand why <Character X> does those things!
 How could they?!
-Only I understand them!" is a common mantra for this fan, who will also reduce all sorts of questions to "What Would X Do??"
+Only I understand them!’ is a common mantra for this fan, who will also reduce all sorts of questions to ‘What Would X Do??’
 This fan will also fight tooth and nail when defending any ships this character is in.

-Chicken Little sees doom in every raindrop, and lives in perpetual terror that the sky is about to come crashing down on top of him.
+Chicken Littles see doom in every raindrop, and lives in perpetual terror that the sky is about to come crashing down on top of them.
 Whilst no show can claim to be entirely perfect and flawless, the Chicken Little is terrified that any misstep on the part of the producers will result in cancellation.
-While it is, in fact, possible for shows to get worse, Chicken Little responds to every proposed change, every teaser, every trailer and every bit of Kudzu Plot with paranoia.
+While it is, in fact, possible for shows to get worse, Chicken Little responds to every proposed change, every teaser, every trailer, and every bit of Kudzu Plot with paranoia.
 Chicken Little also has almost no hope for any spinoffs.
-Expect these guys to be screaming "This game/show/book is going to SUUUUUUCK!" or "This will single-handedly ruin the franchise forever!!!"
-A Chicken Little may also see any signs of slow down, fall in popularity, or decline in the size of the fan base (no matter how tiny the slowdowns or the declines are) as a sure sign that the show/work is doomed to fail and are often wondering how long will it be until support is completely killed off.
-While it is rare for a show to ever have a consistently steady increase in views or fans (other shows and works can also grab a fan’s attention since people do like more than one thing), in the eyes of a Chicken Little, the loss of a few fans may as well be a death sentence.
-Often combined with The Old Timer.
+Expect these guys to scream ‘This game/show/book will SUUUUUUCK!’ or ‘This will singlehandedly ruin the franchise forever!!!’
+A Chicken Little may also see any signs of slowing down, fall in popularity, or decline in the size of the fanbase, however tiny, as a sure sign that the work is doomed to fail and are often wondering how long it will be until support is completely killed off.
+While it is rare for a show ever to have a consistently steady increase in views or fans (other shows and works can also grab a fan’s attention since people do like more than one thing), in the eyes of a Chicken Little, the loss of a few fans may as well be a death sentence.
+Often combined with the Old-Timer.
 A variant exists in the form of the Bizarro Chicken Little, who operates under the belief that even the tiniest voice of criticism will reach the ears of the Powers That Be, who will immediately cancel the show in the belief that nobody likes it anymore.
 Ergo, all voices of criticism must be silenced with prejudice in order to keep the show on the air.A fan who’s paranoid about their favorite show being ruined or cancelled.

 Fandom Moral Guardian